FailAcademy/learning/adp-vancouver/_slides/week-08/03-mobile-databases.md

 class: center, middle

 .large[
-Do you need actually need an embedded database in your mobile app?
+Do you actually need an embedded database in your mobile app?
 ]

 ---